Kashiko Island

 Kashiko Island (賢島, Kashiko-jima) is an island in Ago Bay.
 It is in the city of Shima, Mie Prefecture, Japan.

-The island was uninhabited until the 1920s when a railway built by Shima Electric Railway (now known as the Shima Line) was constructed to serve as the endpoint of the line.
+Although human presence in the Jōmon period has been attested, the island was uninhabited until 1929, when a railway built by Shima Electric Railway (now known as the Shima Line) was constructed to serve as the endpoint of the line.
 This railway sparked the creation of a tourism industry that still thrives.
 Kintetsu runs limited express trains from Osaka and Nagoya directly to this island and has many business enterprises there.